Budibase/website/content/blog/5-examples-of-web-application-design/index.md

 You can easily get into application design and create an app using low-code tools and templates.

-These tools can help you with the technical side of app building.
+These tools can help you with the technical side of app building, even if you aren't an experienced UI designer.
 They can give you the framework to design an app and make it functional in no time.

-But you as the web app designer need to know what your application does.
+But you as the web app designer need to know what your application does - alongside user research for your web app UI.

 That’s the most important part.

-Of course, the visuals and how you design your web app are important.
+Of course, the visuals, color palettes, and other design work are important.
 But your users will remember more about how it helped them achieve their goals, and how easy it was to do it.

 Here is a quick checklist to make sure you design web apps that work well: